Want to know all the pro tips for travelling from Athens to Santorini?

 As for the ferry companies serving itineraries to Santorini, Blue Star Ferries, SeaJets and Golden Star ferries are the main ones.

 Blue Star Ferries is one of the leading ferry companies in Greece.
 It serves itineraries from Athens to Cyclades islands and Dodecanese islands.

-Blue Star ferries has a morning route to Santorini all year round.
+Blue Star Ferries has a morning route from Piraeus to Santorini all year round.
 This may be a lifesaver for you if you’re planning to travel to Santorini off season!

-The ferry departs from Piraeus Port at 7.25 and arrives to Santorini, 7 and a half hours later, at 14.55.
+The ferry departs from Piraeus Port at 7.25 and arrives in Santorini, 7 and a half hours later, at 14.55.
 It may also make stops to Paros, Naxos and Ios, before reaching Santorini.

 You’re lucky, cause there is an option for you!
 Blue Star Ferries has an evening route to Santorini 3-4 times per week that will get you to Santorini after midnight.